Rolonda Watts

-Rolonda Watts (born July 12, 1959) is an American actress, producer, and television and radio talk show host.
+Rolonda Watts is an American actress, producer, and television and radio talk show host.
 She is best known for hosting the eponymous Rolonda, an internationally syndicated talk show which aired from 1994 to 1997.
 Watts was the on-camera announcer for Judge Joe Brown, which ended its run in 2013.
 She is currently the announcer for Sherri.

 Early life

-Watts was born in Winston-Salem, North Carolina, on July 12, 1959.
+Watts was born in Winston-Salem, North Carolina.
 Her mother, Velma Gibson Watts, was an associate dean at Wake Forest University and her father, Roland Watts, was chairman of Winston-Salem State University's Fine Arts Department.
 Watts attended Salem Academy in Winston-Salem, North Carolina as a teenager.
 She is a graduate of Spelman College in Atlanta, where she was editor-in-chief of the school newspaper and graduated magna cum laude.
 In 1981, she earned a master's degree from Columbia University Graduate School of Journalism.